 Pulp and Paper Mills

 The Anglo Newfoundland Development (AND) Company's pulp and paper mill at Grand Falls was the island's second operation, opening in 1909.
 At the outset the Grand Falls mill produced 27,000 tons per year on three paper machines to supply the British market.
-It is now owned and operated by Abitibi Price.
+It was later owned and operated by Abitibi Price, but operations ceased in 2009.

 Another large mill was established at Corner Brook in 1925 by the Reid Newfoundland Company and other financial backers, under the name of Newfoundland Power and Paper Company, but was quickly sold off to the International Power and Paper Company.
 At one time the largest mill in the world, the Corner Brook operation, which Bowater-Lloyd took over in 1938, is still in operation today under the ownership of Kruger International.